-The bank is not subject to the EU risk retention rules and, other than as set forth in the underwriting agreement (as summarized in the previous paragraph), the bank does not undertake to take any further action to comply (or to enable affected investors to comply) with the EU risk retention rules, including the delivery of any information beyond that contained in or provided with the monthly certificateholders' statements.
-Accordingly, none of the bank, Capital One Funding, LLC, the Capital One Master Trust, the Capital One Multi-asset Execution Trust, the master trust trustee, the owner trustee, the indenture trustee, any of the underwriters, or any of their respective affiliates, makes any representation or agreement that it is undertaking or will have undertaken to ensure that it will comply with the requirements and criteria set out in the EU risk retention rules.
-Failure by affected investors to comply with one or more of the requirements set out in the EU risk retention rules may result in the imposition of a penalty regulatory capital charge through additional risk weights levied in respect of the notes acquired by applicable noteholders that are subject to the EU risk retention rules, or in the imposition of other regulatory sanctions.
-Prospective noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment and compliance with the applicable EU risk retention rules.
+The bank is not subject to the EU due diligence and risk retention rules or other provisions of the EU Securitization Regulation and, other than as set forth in the underwriting agreement (as summarized in the previous paragraph), the bank does not undertake to take any further action to comply (or to enable affected investors to comply) with the EU due diligence and risk retention rules or other provisions of the EU Securitization Regulation, including the delivery of any information beyond that contained in or provided with the monthly certificateholders' statements.
+In particular, the bank does not make any undertaking to comply with the transparency requirements in Article 7 of the EU Securitization Regulation or to comply with any amendments, supplements or other modifications to the EU due diligence and risk retention rules that may occur after the expected issuance date of the Class A(2019-2) notes.
+Accordingly, none of the bank, Capital One Funding, LLC, the Capital One Master Trust, the Capital One Multi-asset Execution Trust, the master trust trustee, the owner trustee, the indenture trustee, any of the underwriters, or any of their respective affiliates makes any representation or gives any assurance that the matters set forth in the previous paragraph and the information given in this prospectus or pursuant to the transaction documents are or will be sufficient for compliance by affected investors with the requirements and criteria set out in the EU due diligence and risk retention rules.
+Failure by affected investors to comply with one or more of the requirements set out in the EU due diligence and risk retention rules may result, among other things, in the imposition of a penalty regulatory capital charge through additional risk weights levied in respect of the notes acquired by applicable noteholders that are subject to the EU due diligence and risk retention rules, or in the imposition of other regulatory sanctions.
+Prospective noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment and compliance with the applicable EU due diligence and risk retention rules.